How pet safekeeping can help individuals escape domestic violence

 The Alberta SPCA’s pet safekeeping program offers temporary care for the pets of domestic violence victims who need to escape their abusive situations and have no other place for their pets.
-Once accepted into the program, the pets are given veterinary checkups and vaccinations, any needed treatments and may be spayed or neutered if requested by their owner.
+Once accepted into the program, pets receive veterinary checkups and vaccinations, any needed treatments and may be spayed or neutered if requested by their owners.

-The program began in mid-2014 in the greater Edmonton area, and has been expanding in scope and area ever since.
-Our plan is to eventually offer this service province-wide.
-As of May 2015, we have agreements with 26 social service agencies within a 200 km radius of Edmonton.
-Other programs are operated by SPCAs or humane societies in Calgary and Red Deer, and we all work together to coordinate our programs.
+The program began in mid-2014 in the greater Edmonton area and has been expanding in scope and range ever since.
+Our aim is to eventually offer this service province-wide.
+To date, we have agreements with over 30 social service agencies within a 300 km radius of Edmonton.
+Other programs are operated by SPCAs or humane societies in Calgary and Red Deer, and we work together to coordinate our programs.